Bacquerie/notes/cs230/index.md

 has_children: true
 toc: false
 ---

-# Stanford's CS 230: Deep Learning
+# STANFORD'S CS 230: DEEP LEARNING
 ---

 This page concentrates the material I used to study *Deep Learning*.
 I based my study mostly on the public material from [CS 230] and [Deep Learning Specialization], but I am not enrolled in